Updated: Dec 17, 2021

 I went back to the car, drove out of the parking lot, and out of the town.
 My wife was looking at me intently.
 “What happened?”
 “What did the Lord say?”
 I told her the four words that He had told me.
 Then she asked me, “What does that mean?”
 And that is when I uttered the words above: “We’re not in ministry anymore”.

 Ministry had been my life calling.
 It still was and still is.
 But for some reason, the Lord had constantly just closed doors, and this was the last door on our horizon.
-I was finally beginning to accept that I was "on the shelf".
+I was finally beginning to accept that I was "on the shelf" from public ministry.
 And over those 5 years, and in the years that followed, I had often felt like that lady in the picture above.
-Have you ever felt like her, like me, like that?
+Everyone else was running in front and ahead of me.
+(Yes, I had been told by the Lord when I was 17 that that would happen, but it was still difficult for me, in full honesty here.)
+Have you ever felt like her; like me; like that?

 Fast forward to over 3 years later.
 I was focused on pastoring my family, as the Lord has called me to do.
+That part of life and ministry was flourishing (Thank you Jesus!)
 The church plant in our home had not gone anywhere, another closed ministry door by Him.
 I had just resigned my Director of Operations job where I was running a "business coaching company" alongside the company's two owners.
 And, as I have been doing most of my career, I had been coaching pastors and people in ministry "on the side".

 I wasn't sure what was next for me or my family.
 But, I thought that I could land an even better job making even more money.
 Yes, the Lord had spoken over the last couple of years through multiple different people who don't know each other or each other's words, that I would be returning to a ministry of preaching to various crowds... but who knew when He would open those doors.
 Who knew when He would open any ministry doors.
 We knew that we were called, but we were waiting.
 So, at this point, I wasn’t seeking a return to vocational type ministry, and certainly not in ministry coaching.
 I wasn't about to try again in futility to pry those ministry doors open.